 If you have attended our counselling service within the past six month please contact us to make an appointment by phone (08) 9266 7850 or email email@example.com

-Your actual session will be online via Zoom or phone.
-Instructions on how to access Zoom will be provided once your appointment is confirmed.
+Your actual session will be in-person, online via Zoom, or by phone.

 Our reception hours are:

 Monday to Thursday: 8.30 am to 5.00 pm